waynetee/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Supported platforms:**<br>
-PropertyWhiz is fully compatible with Microsoft Windows, macOS and Linux.
+If you are using Microsoft Windows, macOS or Linux, then PropertyWhiz is fully compatible with your system.
+Follow the steps below to get started within minutes.

 </div>